La Maddalena Archipelago’s

 This area offers the opportunity to enjoy beautiful white beaches (Liscia Ruja or Long Beach, Capriccioli and La Celvia) surrounded by the blue of the sea, with shallow sea bottom and transparent water, in a territory scented by the Mediterranean Scrub of the hinterland.
 Cala di Volpe is one of the destination of luxury tourism, favorite destination of national and international jet set.
 It is surprising to see the amount of mega yachts moored between July and August in Cala di Volpe, famous destination of luxury nautical tourism.

-Bonifacio, located in the south part of Corsica, is the town more southern of France and it is at just 3 hour sailing from Marina Cala dei Sardi.
-The city is lying on the limestone cliff, a fantastic withe cliff shaped by the wind that descends to the sea at 70 meters high.
-The fame of Bonifacio as a touristic harbor is very famous in the Mediaterranean, it is necessary to take a visit to the old town, protected by the medieval citadel, with its narrow alleys, with charming squares, churches and unforgettable views (from the citadel you can admire the whole panorama of the coast – a breathtaking view).
-In the coast then, in the nearby of Bonifacio, there are several caves and small beaches reachable by the sea.
+Bonifacio, located in the south part of Corsica, is the town more southern of France and it is at just 3 hour sailing from Cala dei Sardi.
+The city is lying on the limestone cliff, a fantastic white cliff shaped by the wind that descends to the sea at 70 meters high.
+Bonifacio as a touristic harbor is very famous in the Mediterranean.
+The old town is worth a visit; it is protected by the medieval citadel, with its narrow alleys, with charming squares, churches and unforgettable views (from the citadel you can admire the whole panorama of the coast – a breathtaking view).
+In the coast then, there are several caves and small beaches reachable by the sea.

 Tavolara is an island located at 20 mn from Cala dei Sardi, southward.
 The island turns up on the sea with the vertical walls, it looks like a granite and limestone mountain of more than 500 meters high.
 The island is a paradise for all diving enthisiast, its waters are rich in colors and underwater life.
 There are also several untouched beaches, a small dock for dinghies and two great typical restaurants.
 To the south of Tavolara there are two other small islands that deserve a stop: Molara and Molarotto.